Net Neutrality

 Net Neutrality is built on the sound legal notion that broadband access must be classified under Title II of the Communications Act, which gives the Federal Communications Commission the comprehensive authority it needs to hold these powerful phone and cable companies accountable.

 On April 25, 2024, the Biden FCC reinstated the Net Neutrality rules the Trump agency repealed and restored its Title II authority.
-This is a huge victory for the public interest that gave the agency the ability to safeguard the free and open internet — and to protect internet users from ISPs’ privacy invasions, promote broadband competition and deployment, and take action against hidden junk fees, data caps and billing rip-offs.
+This was a huge victory for the public interest that gave the agency the ability to safeguard the free and open internet — and to protect internet users from ISPs’ privacy invasions, promote broadband competition and deployment, and take action against hidden junk fees, data caps and billing rip-offs.